MaterializeInc/materialize/ex/chbench/README.md

 ---- 8< ----
 ```

-If you get a permission denied error, you probably forgot the step about making
+If you get a permission denied error or SSH timeout, you probably forgot the
-public your membership in the MaterializeInc GitHub organization.
-Toggle that
+step about making public your membership in the MaterializeInc GitHub
-bit and wait a few minutes, and you should have access to the VM.
-(The VM
+organization.
+Toggle that bit and wait a few minutes, and you should have access
-automatically updates the list of authorized users every two minutes.)
-You
+to the VM.
+(The VM automatically updates the list of authorized users every two
-should also check that your GitHub account lists the public half of the SSH key
+minutes.)
+You should also check that your GitHub account lists the public half
-on your machine.
+of the SSH key on your machine.

 Once logged in, you can use `dc.sh` or `docker-compose` as described above to
 run chbench.